corryvidotto/WebApplication2/README.md

 # WebApplication2
-An ASP.NET Core Web API built with Clean Architecture principles.
+An ASP.NET Core Web (RESTful) API built with Clean Architecture principles.
 This project designed to demonstrates a modular, testable, and maintainable backend solution following best practices for modern .NET development.

 ---